frictionlessdata/website-old/guides/joining-tabular-data-in-python.md

 fieldnames = [f['name'] for f in field_info]
 {% endhighlight %}

+## Joining the Data

-What follows is an example of iterating through each row of each CSV and creating a new `merged_row` when 'Year' and 'Country Code' match each other on the two datasets.
-We are also calculating our 'Real GDP' column based in the information found in the original columns.
+What follows is a fairly simple example of iterating through each row of each CSV and creating a new `merged_row` when 'Year' and 'Country Code' match on the two datasets.
+We are also calculating our derived 'Real GDP' column based in the information found in the original columns.

 {% highlight python %}
 with open('real_gdp.csv', 'w') as csvfile: